shourikan/sm/README.md

 The origo [0,0] is in the top left corner.

-Then application then takes movement commands which is arbitrarily long string of numbers ranging between 0-4 separated by comma (e.g. 1,2,3,0,4).
+Then application takes movement commands which is arbitrarily long string of numbers ranging between 0-4 separated by comma (e.g. 1,2,3,0,4).
 These arguments are evaluated accoring to following protocol: 0 - exit, 1 - forward, 2 - backwards, 3 - rotate right, 4 - rotate left

 Finally application will output final position [X,Y] if the object did not fall off the map.
 Otherwise, the application output [-1,-1] which means the object